turing-knowledge-graphs/meet-ups/symposium-2023.md

 11:45 - 12:15 Coffee and Networking/Matchmaking activity

 12:15 - 12:45   Short presentation/pitches
-> - Thom Pijnenburg (Elsevier) on "Link Prediction on Knowledge Graphs in Life Sciences"
 > - Kalyan Dutia (Non-profit Climate Policy Radar) on "Building an Evidence Base of Global Climate Policy as a Knowledge Graph"
 > - Henriette Harmse (EMBL-EBI) on "New Features of the Ontology Lookup Service (OLS) Version 4"
 > - Ewan Mackie (JPMorgan Chase) on "Social Networks for Front-Office Sales Interactions"